Microtricity's terms and conditions

 Exported Electricity – any electricity that is generated by your Generation Unit and exported to the Distribution Network.

-Tariff and the quantity of Exported Electricity that has been metered as exported by an Approved Export Meter or is Deemed; payable to you or a Nominated Person.
+Export Payment – a sum calculated by reference to the Export Tariff and the quantity of Exported Electricity that has been metered as exported by an Approved Export Meter or is Deemed payable to you or a Nominated Recipient.